DarwinAnim8or/lwoWorld/README.md

+## LEGO Universe Alpha Server Emulator
+###### Please note that this is for research.
+The server structure is pretty messy

+## What this is
 lwoWorld, a simple test (world) server for the ALPHA version of LU.
-This project is not related to; and is not DLU.
+This project is not related to; and is not DLU (Darkflame Universe).
 That said; anyone is welcome to work on this project.

-I'm not taking this project as seriously as I take DLU -- this is just a side thing :P (This is mostly just for fun and because I loved alpha LU)
+This project is not being taken nearly as seriously as Darkflame, it's just a side project because we really like the game (and the old UI!)

+## Installation

 This server has RakNet 3.25 included and can be compiled with Visual Studio 2017.